 Individual library customer privacy is governed by any jurisdictional laws and the policies of the subscriber under whose auspices survey respondents provide their data.
 Counting Opinions only releases data to authorized subscriber representatives.

-Counting Opinions stores and processes all data on our secure dedicated servers with multiple redundancies and these are housed in professionally managed and secure facilities located in Canada.
+Counting Opinions stores and processes all data on our secure dedicated servers with multiple redundancies.
+The servers are housed in professionally managed and secure facilities located in Canada.
 This eliminates any need for our clients to purchase, install and manage any hardware, software or network infrastructure.
 There are no capital costs or IT requirements.

 Yes.
 LibPAS enables multiple simultaneous authorized users to generate any number of reports and data views that utilize one, some or all the same metrics.
 LibPAS also supports document merges with PDF and MS Office Word and Excel files types enabling real-time population of results within documents and websites.